-Budding relationships aren’t won by text messages.
+Budding relationships aren’t won by text messages alone.
 But they can be lost.

-Many women don’t realise how much guys can be turned off by nasty texting habits that make him hold up his phone to his friends and ask “What’s her deal??”
+Many people don’t realise how much their love interest can be turned off by nasty texting habits that make them hold up their phone to their friends and ask “What’s his/her deal??”

-So here are the 5 big texting mistakes that women make, and why they are so important to avoid:
+So here are the 5 big texting mistakes we make, and why they are so important to avoid:

 “Hey…what’s up, I’m bored x”